acmdorio/acmdorio.github.io/_posts/2020-04-29-pl-features-1.md

 Other examples are ***Octave*** and ***Julia***, in which most functions will work exactly the same for single numbers or vectors, and optimize accordingly.

 Some optimizations I'd say should be common (if not enforced by the high-level language's semantics) are:
-- Dead code elimination
 - Common subexpression elimination
+- Loop invariant extraction
 - Constant propagation
+- Tail-Call Optimization (TCO)
+- TCO modulo cons
+- Loop fusing (as in [***Julia***'s dot call expressions](https://docs.julialang.org/en/v1/manual/mathematical-operations/#man-dot-operators-1))
+- Copy on write
+- Dead code elimination
 - Procedure inlining
-- Loop invariant extraction
-- Caching of "pure" results
-- Tail-call optimization
+- Return value optimization (RVO)
-- Loop fusing (as in [***Julia***'s dot call expressions](https://docs.julialang.org/en/v1/manual/mathematical-operations/#man-dot-operators-1))

 ### Extensibility